yangtheman/ruby_quizzes/README.md

-# Version 1 answers to ruby quizzes
+# Version 1 answers to ruby quizzes (no refactoring)

 ## There are no tests at this time